• HOME

 The era has been stretched from the mid-1980s on the old W&PRR to the early 1990s, when UP is entering its final phase of mergers and acquisitions.
 Missouri Pacific, Missouri-Kansas-Texas and Western Pacific power are routinely intermingled with UP’s fleet of four- and six-axle diesels.
 While the mergers haven’t been complete, Southern Pacific and St. Louis & Southwestern (Cotton Belt) leased power are occasionally utilized for manifest runs.

-While UP controls the long main line run between Dallas and Kansas City, the KCS plays an integral role in operations.
-KCS has trackage rights from Kansas City to Dallas and a robust switching operation in Texarkana, serving grain, produce, beverage and print customers, as well as interchanging with the UP.
+While UP controls the long main line run between Dallas and Kansas City but the KCS plays an integral role in operations.
+KCS has trackage rights from Kansas City to Dallas and a robust switching operation in Texarkana.
+There, the KCS serves grain, produce, beverage and print customers, as well as interchanging with the UP.

-The latest iteration of the W&PRR has been underway since late 2018 and is fully operational; most of the basic scenery is complete.
+The latest iteration of the W&PRR has been underway since late 2018 and is fully operational; basic scenery is complete.

 Progress is occasionally documented in the Cowcatcher and on this website.